sirdog9001/EnduraBot/mkdocs/docs/classes.md

 ### get_ids()
 This method accepts no arguements.

-This method returns a Python list of all IsThereAnyDeal UUIDs in the RGIT table.
+This method returns a Python list of all ITAD UUIDs in the RGIT table.

 ### get_ids_and_names()
 This method accepts no arguements.

-This method returns a Python list of key:value pairs where the `key` is an IsThereAnyDeal UUID and the `value` is the fancy game title associated with the UUID.
+This method returns a Python list of dictionaries where the `key` is an ITAD UUID and the `value` is the fancy game title associated with the UUID.

 ## ItadGameSearchHandler
 This class is stored at `classes/itad_get_games_handler.py`.